 When babies crawl on hands and knees, they are receiving pressure to most of their joints, including wrists, fingers, and elbows.
 This helps them be more aware of where their body is in space and develop and strengthen muscles that will be useful as they grab, explore, and manipulate objects.

-In my experience working with children, I have seen many school-aged kids with weak muscles, poor posture, sloppy writing, and overall decreased body awareness.
 Once I find out that they never crawled, I realize what an important skill it is when they are young to carry over the strengthening as they get older.

 This post provides some more great benefits of Why Crawling and Creeping are So Important